Chairman & Chief Service Officer (CSO)

 As further evidence of his versatility and range within the media, technology, entertainment, and telecommunications spheres, in late 2013, Mr. Schaeffler delivered the keynote luncheon address, entitled “The Future of Video Distribution: Are You In, Or Out?” before 600 attendees at the 2013 Wireless Service Providers Assn.
 (WISP) annual convention in Las Vegas, NV.
 He did the same again approximately six years ago, to deliver the 2020-21 WISPA “Lift-off” Report.
 As noted above, he is currently continuing the commission of a wireless infrastructure and content survey and report (similar to that above done for the ACA).
 Recently, Mr. Schaeffler authored a critical white paper for IBM, entitled The Top 10 Keys for Using Data Analytics to Drive Profit in the Media & Entertainment Industry, published in Broadcasting & Cable and Multichannel News magazines,” in October of 2015.

 Furthermore, he is either now active on or has been on the editorial boards of Private Broadband magazine, the satellite industry trade and service groups, the Satellite Broadcasting & Communications Assn.
 (SBCA), and the Independent Multifamily Communications Council (IMCC), as well as the advisory board of the Wall Street satellite financial investment company, Near Earth LLC.

 As alluded to above, Mr. Schaeffler is also an accomplished speaker, preparing and speaking regularly at keynotes and on panels at industry trade shows, such as the NAB Futures Summit, The NAB Show, WISPAPALOOZA, WISP America, The INTX/Cable Show, Automechanika, Connected Mobility: The Future of Transportation, CES, IBC, and WISPAPALOOZA, for example.
-In early March 2017, Mr. Schaeffler delivered his speaking and moderating assets to the Denver Chapter of the Society of Cable Technicians and Engineers (SCTE), for its final plenary session involving Arris, Corning, and Ruckus Wireless as participants discussing the Internet of Things, 5G, streaming and streaming obstacles and opportunities, and Cyber-security in the cable and greater pay TV industries.
-In March of 2022, he will participate in yet another webinar, together with the CEO of WIPSA, and the head of WISP MagaZine.
+In early March 2017, Mr. Schaeffler delivered his speaking and moderating assets to the Denver Chapter of the Society of Cable Technicians and Engineers (SCTE), for its final plenary session involving Arris, Corning, and Ruckus Wireless, as participants discussing the Internet of Things, 5G, streaming and streaming obstacles and opportunities, as well as Cyber-security in the cable and greater pay TV industries.
+In March of 2023, he will participate in yet another webinar, together with the VP of Policy for WISPA, where he will introduce a new publication he recently authored and edited, titled WISP Magazine.